itzbernoulli/simple-todo-app/README.md

-##React Tutorial – The Beginners Guide to Learning React JS in 2020
+# React Tutorial – The Beginners Guide to Learning React JS in 2020

+Checkout the app by following the [link](https://itzbernoulli.github.io/simple-todo-app/)

-#Clone the starter project
+## Clone the starter project
 You can download or clone this project by running this command from your terminal:

 ```git clone https://github.com/Ibaslogic/simple-todo-app```